-Figure: A Java Class called “AzureJDBC.java which handles a connection to an Azure SQL Database
+Figure 1 - A Java Class called “AzureJDBC.java which handles a connection to an Azure SQL Database

 Handing Azure firewall

 One issue I had with connecting to the database was that Azure protects its resources with a firewall.

 To resolve this, I added my local IP Address to the Firewall rules within Azure to allow devices on my network to interact with the database.